flaudisio/linux-setup-playbook/README.md

 docker_daemon_options: {}
 ```

-For all available options, see the roles' variable files in the [roles](roles) folder.
+For all available options, see the roles' variable files in the [local roles](roles/local) folder.

 ## Running the playbook